Blackwood Cup Competition

 Since 1930, the Blackwood Cup has been awarded by the Wellington Amateur Radio Club to a deserving member.
 In recent years, the cup has been awarded to the winner of a competition for homebrew equipment.
-This year’s Blackwood Cup run-off will be held at The Collective Hub in Johnsonville from 1pm – 3pm on 1 October 2023.
-All are welcome.
-Tea, coffee and biscuits will be available after the competition winner is announced.
+This year’s Blackwood Cup run-off was held at The Collective Hub in Johnsonville from 1pm – 3pm on 1 October 2023.

-George ZL2AG is the current holder of the cup.
+George ZL2AG was the 2022 holder of the cup.

 Blackwood Cup October Meeting